juliogomez/devops/README.md

 }
 ```

-You can also review the summary results for all votes:
+You can also review the summary results for all votes (GET method again):

 ```
 curl -X GET -H "key: DevData" http://localhost:15000/results